faultdiagnosistoolbox/faultdiagnosistoolbox.github.io/_posts/tutorials/2020-07-07-python-intro.md

 ```python
 model.SeqResGen(Gamma, red_eq, 'ResGen', batch=True, language='C')
 ```
-which generate files ´ResGen.cc` and `ResGen_setup.py`.
+which generate files `ResGen.cc` and `ResGen_setup.py`.
 Have a look at the `ResGen_core()` function in the generated C++-file and you'll se how things work.
 The generated code can now be compiled by executing
 ```bash
 python ResGen_setup.py build_ext --inplace
 ```